 Paul had brought these people to faith in Jesus Christ and a new birth.
 Because of that new birth and his part in bringing them to that point, he was considered to be their new father.
 He reminds the believers that there may be thousands of Christians who help to grow and protect you in your faith but they did not have a part in your new birth as Christians.
 With that relationship, comes responsibility and that is why Paul is warning them about false apostles and others.

 Therefore I urge you to imitate me.
-For this reason I am sending to you Timothy, my son whom I love, who is faithful in the Lord.
-He will remind you of my way of life in Christ Jesus, which agrees with what I teach everywhere in every church.
+This is why I have sent you Timothy, my beloved and trustworthy child in the Lord.
+He will remind you of the way of life I follow in union with the Messiah Yeshua and teach everywhere in every congregation.

 Like any father, Paul wanted his spiritual children to be like him as he followed Jesus Christ.
 It seems that the believers in Corinth had forgotten how Paul lived and served the Lord and, so, Paul was sending Timothy to remind them.
 Paul reminds them that his actions matched what he taught everywhere he traveled.
 He was not some "rock star" preacher coming up with another catchy sermon everywhere.
 In fact, many accused Paul of being an unimpressive speaker but he faithfully shared the gospel and backed it up with his life.

-Some of you have become arrogant, as if I were not coming to you.
-But I will come to you very soon, if the Lord is willing, and then I will find out not only how these arrogant people are talking, but what power they have.
-For the kingdom of God is not a matter of talk but of power.
-What do you prefer?
-Shall I come to you with a whip, or in love and with a gentle spirit?
+When I didn't come to visit you, some of you became arrogant.
+But I am coming to you soon, if the Lord wills; and I will take cognizance not of the talk of these arrogant people but of their power.
+For the Kingdom of God is not a matter of words but of power.
+Which do you prefer - should I come to you with a stick? or with love in a spirit of gentleness?

 Paul gives the Corinthian believers the choice about which method he will use to get them to see the error of their ways.